I'm a Midwesterner with a background in writing and media. My articles are mainly about relationships, dating, and heartbreak.

 If you are certain that you have an INFJ in your life, you should know that this is a complicated waltz.
-It's not that an INFJ wants to be complicated, They're just kind of a perfectionist — and particularly so in relationships.
+It's not that an INFJ wants to be complicated; they're just kind of a perfectionist—and particularly so in relationships.
 They're looking for the best match possible.
-So if they're giving you ANY time, that most likely means they have thought about it in advance.
+So if they're giving you any of their time, that most likely means they have thought about it in advance.

-On the other hand, sometimes an INFJ goes through a phase where they really just don't care — and might be three sheets to the wind about who they date.
+On the other hand, sometimes an INFJ goes through a phase where they really just don't care who they date.
 This is an undesirable INFJ experience for you.
 It means they're unstable, and the reason why may be loaded.

 - Compliment them.
 INFJs tend to be writers and word enthusiasts.
 Complimenting them will help start the conversation.
 An original one will get their attention, but be careful not to get too weird on a compliment or it'll just come off playful, not flirtatious.